Labels

 CISM Certification Blueprint

-Domain 1: Data Security Administration
+Domain 1: Data Security Governance

-Roles and Responsibilities of Information Security Managers
+The Role and Duties of the Information Security Manager

-Risk Management in Information Security
+Risk Management as a Component of Information Security

 Understanding Data Hazard